 I lead the development of an in-house content management system that improved our website build process, made our site administration interface consistent across projects, and delivered key features to our content managers like draft content, previewing, and scheduled publishing.
 At the same time, it was a headless CMS that gave developers autonomy over how they build the site without getting in their way, which has allowed unique user interfaces on new websites without the bulk of a more traditional CMS.

 This was a community-driven website for Procter and Gamble's Start Strong, Stay Strong initiative for military families.
 It featured user registration, user-submitted community content centered around military bases, and content moderation.
 It was our development team's first SPA (single-page application) site, written using Vue.js.

 This was a brand website that was built for the Celestial Seasonings line of tea and beverage products.
-It was built on Drupal and integrated with the client's internal APIs for some functionality.
+It was built on Drupal 7 (per client request) and integrated with the client's internal APIs for some functionality.
 I designed a hybrid deployment scheme for this project which comporomised between the difficulty of using Drupal 7 with git and the need to have version-controlled site updates.

 What I'm Learning

 As a developer, I can never stop learning.
 Here's what I'm exploring currently: